I discovered productivity hacks very late in my life.

 Let’s say that I need to create a slide deck for the November 10 event and today is November 1st:

-- I add “Create presentation” under the date I want to work on it, November 5 for example.
+- I add “Create 10 slides” under the date I want to work on it, November 5, for example.

 - If the slides still need more work, I will move it to the next date.